Beekeeping: Top 10 Questions Answered

 I am not a honey bee expert.
 I read the books, did internet research, and scoured the forums.
-I went through one season of keeping bees, starting with two spring nucs.
+I have now been through five seasons of keeping bees, and I run about twenty hives.
 I learned some hard lessons that I am going to pass on to you.
 Maybe I can save you some money, some headaches, heartaches, and maybe even a little embarrassment.

 First Learn to Crawl

 On the beekeeping forums I see some of the same questions over and over.
 When you are a new beekeeper, it is very easy to get too excited.
 Don't get me wrong, it is a great hobby with the potential to earn a profit.
 Just try to keep everything in perspective.
 Don't plan your new honey farm before you get stung a few times.
 Keep a few hives healthy for a while before you think about twenty hives.

 Since a few of the beekeepers on the forums might get irritated by questions from a "new bee", I have answered the most popular questions for you.
 These are just no nonsense, honest answers for new beekeepers.

 1. What is the maximum number of hives I can have on my property?
 The average answer I found was about twenty hives.
 But don't worry about the maximum number when you first start beekeeping.
 The answer really depends on many variables.
 Build your apiary up slowly.
 Once you have enough experience to manage all those hives, you will know the answer.
 Also, land owners are often happy to offer areas to place hives in exchange for a little honey and free pollination of their property.
 Most beekeepers that have a lot of hives keep them in "out yards" of private land owners.